 What is a Death Bloom?

 After decades of growth, an Agave plant flowers once—sending up a towering stalk before completing its life cycle.
-This rare event is unfolding right now in Purdue’s Botany and Plant Pathology teaching greenhouses.

 An arid, desert-dwelling succulent in West Lafayette, Indiana.
 A plant with deep cultural and historical significance across Mexico and the American Southwest.
 And a bloom that comes only once in a lifetime.

 Mary Alice Webb, professor emerita of botany and plant pathology, researched how plants take up calcium and other minerals.
 After a trip to Mexico in the 1990s, she returned with a pot of small agaves to share with her students.
-For years, the plant was believed to be Agave tequilana, but recent study of its leaves, spines, and extraordinary bloom stalk has confirmed it as Agave americana, the century plant.
+For years, the plant was believed to be Agave tequiliana, but recent study of its leaves, spines, and extraordinary bloom stalk has confirmed it as Agave americana, the century plant.
 Now more than 45 feet tall, this remarkable agave is demonstrating why it has captivated botanists and gardeners for generations.

 Over the past three decades, this agave plant has overtaken its space in Purdue University’s Lilly Life Sciences Range.
 The plant only blooms once in its lifetime — a phenomenon followed by seeds and new pups of the mother plant as it slowly wilts away.
 And that “death bloom” began in late April 2026.